 Q: Who can apply?

-A: To apply you must be a full time or part time employee of Enron Europe Limited or an affiliate who is:
+A: To apply you must be a full time or part time employee of Enron Metals & Commodity Corp., Enron Trading Services Inc. or an affiliate who is:

-Based in London, either at Enron House or Millbank;
+Based in New York, St. Louis, Chicago or Montreal;

-Permanent rather than temporary.
+Permanent rather than temporary employee.

-You are not eligible to apply if you are employed in Enron Global Markets, Enron Industrial Markets or Enron Energy Services or if you are in London on an expatriate or short-term assignment.
+You are not eligible to apply if you are employed in Enron Global Markets, Enron Industrial Markets or Enron Energy Services or if you are in the US on an expatriate or short-term assignment.

 Q: How long do I have to make my decision?